How Does An Air Fryer Work? The Science Behind This Delicious Cooking Method

 Yes... and no.

-Since air-fried foods aren't cooked in hot oil like deep frying, and the cooking method requires little to no oil, they have significantly fewer calories.
-Compared to deep-fried foods, air fryers offer a much healthier option.
+Since air-fried foods aren't cooked in hot oil like deep frying, and the cooking method requires very little oil to no oil at all, they have significantly fewer calories.
+Compared to deep-fried foods, air fryer recipes offer a much healthier option.

 Home cooks will also find that they'll use less oil when using air frying vegetables compared to using an oven to roast them.
 This reduces the fat and calorie content.

 However, air-fried food is still not as healthy as some of the other cooking methods.
-Mozzarella sticks and chicken wings will never be "healthy," even if you air fry them and forego the extra oil.
+Mozzarella sticks and chicken wings will never be "healthy," even if you air fry them.

 Jenny passionately advocates a holistic and natural approach to health and well-being.
 She has a Bachelor of Science degree and years of working in food sciences, specializing in organic & natural products.
 She is committed to helping others embrace a balanced, natural lifestyle that fosters well-being.
 Jenny believes that a harmonious balance between nutrition, fitness, and mindfulness is the key to unlocking the full potential of one’s well-being.